EoinGeo/Jaeira/People/Overarching Plot Characters/Jaerian Pantheon/Groups of Gods/Second War of the Gods/Luminal Accord.md

-Certainly, let's explore the motives and some key members of the Luminal Accord within the context of the [[Second War of the Gods]].
+The Luminal Accord within the context of the [[Second War of the Gods]].

 **Motives of the Luminal Accord:**